How to Communicate with Families

-In the online training courses offered by ProSolutions Training, you will learn how to set families at ease and make them more receptive from the beginning by starting off with positive comments about their child.
-You’ll also benefit from knowing what types of resources to provide and how best to make these available to families.
-You can learn how to help families find these resources in our course “Helping Families Access Resources”.
+In our online training courses, you'll learn how to set families at ease.
+Make families more open by sharing positive comments about their children.
+Know what types of resources to provide and how best to make these available to families.
+Our course “Helping Families Access Resources

-Our CDA curriculum is offered entirely online, and it’s made up of 106 courses that take 120 hours to complete.
-To learn more about ProSolutions Training and the ways we can help you obtain your ECE certification, contact us today.
+is available online.
+It's made up of 106 courses that take 120 hours to complete.
+To learn more about ProSolutions Training and the ways we can help you get CDA Training, contact us today.